Book well in advance

 Wheelchair size limitations on the certain aircrafts

 | 150 kg (must be notified)

 The transport of up to two pieces of mobility equipment (wheelchair, crutches, other mobility aids) per person with reduced mobility is free of charge.

 If you are travelling with a battery-driven wheelchair, please give us prenotification at least 48 hours before departure and notify us of the type of battery:

 - Non spillable batteries (gel and dry batteries) can remain in the wheelchair, but must be secured and disconnected and the poles must be isolated before boarding the aircraft.

 - If your mobility aid is powered with lithium-ion batteries please provide us with a Material Safety Data Sheet issued by the battery manufacturer.

-- For safety reasons, special packaging criteria apply to wet battery-driven wheelchairs, they may only be transported as cargo.
-Therefore transportation of wheelchairs with wet battery must be cleared in advance with Special Cases Desk: email@example.com.
+- For safety reasons, special packaging criteria apply to wet battery-driven wheelchairs.
+Therefore transportation of wheelchairs with wet battery must be cleared in advance with Special Cases Desk: firstname.lastname@example.org.